 PTStitcher combines images to panoramic views.
-You simply
+You

 drop all input images onto the application icon of PTStitcher